A-Z Index

 Employee should test within 3-5 days* after their last close contact with the case unless they have recently recovered from COVID-19.

-• If they test positive, they must be excluded from the workplace and follow Table 1.
+• If they test positive, they must follow the guidance in Table 1.

 If symptoms develop, exclude the employee from the workplace pending COVID-19 test results.